DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 layout: post
 title: "Porthole Update v1.3.2"
 date: 2013-05-15 09:32
-comments: true
+comments: false
-categories: [adventures, porthole, update]
+categories: [adventures, porthole, updates]
 ---

 I'm happy to have released two updates for Porthole this month, **version 1.3.0 and 1.3.1**.
 Why don't I walk you through some of the things that were updated and improved.